 - Isolated systolic hypertension is when the systolic number is too high while the diastolic number is normal (4).
 It typically affects older people and is normally due to a condition or issue elsewhere in the body.

-The exact cause of hypertension is currently unknown.
+The exact cause of high blood pressure currently unknown.
 Certain factors are believed to contribute to high blood pressure (3):

 - Being overweight or obese